 In January of 2011, a serious accident occurred involving a 22-year-old parking lot attendant.
 The worker suffered serious injuries when he fell 30-feet from a manlift he was using to descend to the 5th floor of a parking garage.
-The typical protocol for training a worker to use a manlift involves a verbal instruction with a supervisor, followed by a video viewing demonstrating safe operation.
+The typical protocol for manlift training for employees involves verbal instruction with a supervisor, followed by a video demonstrating safe operation.
 However, in this case, the employee only received a demonstration of how to ride a manlift followed by a ride in one with a supervisor.
 The worker was allowed to operate a manlift on his second day of work, despite feeling uncomfortable using the manlift.
 Had he received his complete manlift operator certification, he may have never fallen and been injured.

-When a worker is not trained to operate a manlift, accidents are more likely to occur.
+When a worker has not received manlift training, accidents are more likely to occur.
 For the accident involving the parking lot attendant, the worker was rushing to return to the main floor of the parking garage to help customers when he stepped off the manlift platform and got his shoelace stuck on the metal grate that is used for the landing surface.
-Employers should not instruct a new employee to operate equipment without first receiving adequate training involving a manlift certification.
+Employers should not instruct a new employee to operate equipment without first receiving adequate training involving a manlift operator certification.

 According to OSHA standards, a manlift is only to be used to carry personnel from floor to floor and is never to be used to carry tools and equipment.
 Additionally, only those who are physically and mentally capable of performing tasks should be allowed to operate a manlift; if employees are not comfortable using a manlift, they should not be told to do so, and employers need to ensure that all employees are trained in how to recognize and avoid hazards.